 After installation, the customer was extremely happy with the outcome.
 He was so excited with the performance and quality of the fixtures and decided to purchase some lights for the office area as well.
 He wanted a lower upfront cost for the office fixtures and decided to go with a traditional linear option for the office space.
 There was also no moisture concern in the office area, so open T5 fixtures were great options.

-Access Fixtures offers HENO 6-lamp T5 fluorescent high bays, which are tried-and-true fluorescents at an unbeatable price.
-Their sticker price is lower than that of LED fixtures and their lumen output is fantastic.
+Access Fixtures offered HENO 6-lamp T5 fluorescent high bays, which were tried-and-true fluorescents at an unbeatable price.
+Their sticker price was lower than that of LED fixtures and their lumen output is fantastic.
 The customer is content with KOTA 185w fixtures in the shop spaces and HENO 6-lamp fixtures in the office.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture

 Do you have an auto-detailing shop in need of better lighting?
 Access Fixtures will assign a team to your project who will work closely with you to make sure you receive the ideal solution for your performance and budget requirements.
 We are passionate about lighting and love what we do—we’ll find the best solution for your project.
 Call us today at 800-468-9925.